-Risk of lung cancer death has risen dramatically among women smokers in recent decadesJanuary 23rd, 2013 in Cancer /
+Risk of lung cancer death has risen dramatically among women smokers in recent decadesJanuary 23, 2013 in Medicine & Health / Cancer

 Female smokers have a much greater risk of death from lung cancer and chronic obstructive lung disease (COLD) in recent years than did female smokers 20 or 40 years ago, reflecting changes in smoking behavior according to a Special Article published in this week's New England Journal of Medicine (NEJM).
 The increase in risk of death from lung cancer and COLD in female smokers has been large enough to completely offset improvements in longevity from medical advances that have reduced death rates in the rest of the population over the last 50 years.